UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

-- Add "CURSE-CONTRACT":
-cost: $25, deletes closest curse

 - Add a new component: `SUPER-STUCK`, that is like `STUCK`, but permanent.
-- Make random-curses STICKY
+- Make random-curses `STUCK` (can be interacted with via yellow-potion)
-- Make injunction/starting curses LOCKED
+- Make injunction/starting curses `SUPER-STUCK`

 ITEM: